shellywanamaker/shellywanamaker.github.io/_posts/2017-02-05-OysterStress_Samping,System-setup.md

 title: O. lurida go under the knife
 ---

-[Full day of sampling!](https://youtu.be/y1bOt7gC9U4) THANK YOU to Megan Hintz, Olivia & Lindsay Alma for helping Yaamini and me with the sampling.
-Thanks to Steven for the oversight and OA system prep.
+[Full day of sampling!](https://youtu.be/y1bOt7gC9U4) THANK YOU to Grace for materials prep, Megan Hintz, Olivia & Lindsay Alma for helping Yaamini and me with the sampling, and to Steven for the oversight and OA system prep.

 The 4 populations have been in 2 temperature treatments (6 deg, ~10deg) for two months, and are slotted to go into OA treatments Feb 8th, so Feb 4th was a big sampling day.